 1. If using whole spices, grind them into a fine powder.
-To speed up the process and shorten the total time of the recipe, you can use ground spices or a chai concentrate instead.
+To speed up the process and shorten the total time of the recipe, you can use ground spices instead.

-2. Roast the spices in a small saucepan on the stovetop for 3 minutes on low heat.
-You can also add other spices such as ground nutmeg or all spice for richer flavor.
+2. Roast the spices in a small saucepan on the stove for 3 minutes on low heat.

-3. Bring water to a rapid boil in a pan on high heat.
-Brew the black tea leaves using boiling water with a temperature of 212 F. Steep for 5 to 10 minutes.
+3. Brew the black tea leaves using boiling water with a temperature of 212 F. Steep for 5 to 10 minutes.

 4. Strain the tea and spices using a fine mesh strainer or a tea strainer.

 5. Froth the milk using one of the three methods discussed above.
 Choose the method that works best for you or the type of milk you have chosen.
 Heat the milk before frothing if using dairy milks or coconut milk.
-Froth the milk before heating if using nut milk in your chai recipe.
+Froth the milk before heating if using nut milks.

 6. Serve.
 Fill a tea cup 3/4 of the way with the tea concentrate.
 Add a dollop of the steamed milk on top.
 Mix in sweeteners if desired.
 Stir and enjoy!

-Making chai tea lattes sounds time intensive and they do involve a little bit of prep time, but it can be a quick process when done mindfully.
+Making chai tea lattes sounds time intensive, but it can be a quick process when done mindfully.
 You can brew black tea concentrate and store it for up to five days for a continuous supply of chai base.
 You can also grind chai spices in batches and store in an airtight container for freshness.

 Don't be afraid to play with flavors and make this recipe your own.
 You can make it gluten free or sugar free by making minor changes to the staple ingredients.
-Add a scoop of ice cream for a dessert treat, serve with a sliced apple for fruity flavor, or make it into a smoothie.
-You can also make a dirty chai latte, which blends the chai concentrate with frothed milk and a shot of espresso.
+Add a scoop of ice cream for a dessert treat or serve with a sliced apple for fruity flavor.

 Nothing warms up cool mornings in fall quite like a chai latte.
 Add a new spin to the beverage with our seasonal latte recipes.
 These include pumpkin spice latte and lavender latte options to keep you happy from Christmas through summer.
 Whatever chai latte you decide to whip up, use these tips for a perfect blend every time.